and-other-tales/switchboard/cloud-run-setup.md

 - The application listens on port 8080 as required by Cloud Run
 - Both the webapp and websocket-server run in the same container
+- Internal communication uses port 8081 for the websocket-server
 - The `PUBLIC_URL` is automatically set to your Cloud Run service URL if not specified
+- The `NEXT_PUBLIC_WEBSOCKET_URL` is automatically set based on the service URL
+- Environment variables are passed through to both services automatically
+- For local development, you can use environment files (.env) instead of system environment variables
+- The start.sh script builds and starts both the webapp and websocket-server at runtime